u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/setup.rst

 Standard vs. Inherited
 **********************

-- **Standard views** are base views implemented by Odoo.
+- **Standard views** are base views implemented by Thrive Bureau ERP.
 They are directly derived from their model.
-  You should never change them as they allow updating an Odoo database without overwriting a client's modifications.
+  You should never change them as they allow updating an Thrive Bureau ERP database without overwriting a client's modifications.
 - **Inherited views** are duplicated views.
 Modifications always take place in an inherited view.
 If there is a duplicate view, there will be two views with the same name in the database, but the